mra-ruiz/docs/docs/getting-started/first-service.md

-# Deploying your first Knative Service
+# Deploying your Knative Service

-**In this tutorial, you will deploy a "Hello world" service.**

-Since our "Hello world" Service is being deployed as a Knative Service, not a Kubernetes Service, it gets some **super powers out of the box** :rocket:.
+The "Hello world" Service will be deployed as a Knative Service, not a Kubernetes Service.

+This service will accept an environment variable, `TARGET`, and print "`Hello ${TARGET}!`."
+If `TARGET` is not specified, World will be used as the default value.

 ## Knative Service: "Hello world!"

-First, deploy the Knative Service.
-This service accepts the environment variable, `TARGET`, and prints `Hello ${TARGET}!`.

 === "kn"

-    Deploy the Service by running the command:

     ``` bash
     kn service create hello \